 Focus on what you love doing and the joy you feel will grow.

-Registration for How to Paint a Dog Portrait is open Nov.
-1 through Nov.
-5. Click here to learn more and join the waitlist.
+Join the waitlist to learn when enrollment opens for How to Paint a Dog Portrait.
+Click here to learn more and join the waitlist.